Spiritual Blogging: How To Start Your Own Blog

 2. Choose a domain name

-When you register for a website hosting platform in Step 1, they’ll often give you a temporary domain name with a host tag attached but, eventually, you'll want a permanent one without the subdomain.
+When you register for a website hosting platform in Step 1, they’ll often give you a temporary domain name with a host tag attached but, eventually, you'll want a permanent one without the subdomain this is the paid version.

 Domain names will cost a bit of money and are available for purchase on a variety of websites, including eNom and GoDaddy.
-Get the added protection.
-Once you buy your domain, you follow the steps provide by your website hosting platform (chosen in step 1) to connect your domain name to the website.
+There are all sorts of upgrades and high value domains will have more cost, but when they ask, get the added protection attached to your domain name purchase, too, otherwise your name and address will be searchable to all who look.
+Then, once you buy your domain, you follow the steps provide by your website hosting platform (chosen in step 1) to connect your domain name to the website.

 3. Design your website